 Court ordered payments collected and distributed through this office as set by the Wyoming Statutes include: filing fees, Bonds; (both civil and criminal) Criminal Fines, Fees, Restitution and Child Support.

 US Citizens can apply for passports or obtain renewal forms in our office on the second floor of the Johnson County Judicial Center, 620 West Fetterman, Suite 208, Buffalo, WY.
+Applications are accepted from 8:00 am to 4:00 pm Monday through Friday

 The Clerk of District Court Office keeps the records of all court papers according to the law as set out in Wyoming Statutes.
 The Clerk of District Court Office is here to serve the public within the scope of our statutory duties and guidelines.
 However, we are prohibited by the same statutes from disclosing any confidential information and prohibited to give any legal advice.
 You must seek legal advice from a licensed attorney.
 We can give you information regarding basic court procedures.